Sudo-Victor-Victory/github-portfolio/content/blogs/esp-dsp.md

 You will notice that Kalman's effects are amazing.
 It took the still noisy FIR low pass and stabilized it.
 This is due to using a higher R during the filtering process - which biased more towards the predicted values rather than biasing towards the measured values.
 This resulted in a pretty steady and noise-reduced waveform.
 It's BEAUTIFUL 💖

-What a better way to truly appreciate the difference by comparing the 2 graphs directly.
-## No-filter ECG VS FIR+Kalman ECG
-{{< zooming src="/github-portfolio/images/esp_dsp_blog/nofilter_vs_kalman.webp" alt="A combination of FIR and Kalman, with the results being smoooooothhhh." caption="Left is the unfiltered ECG, Right is the FIR+Kalman filtered ECG. ">}}
+I can't think of a better way to see just how good the filtering is - so lets directly compare the unfiltered ECG data straight from the chip with the same data being filtered by FIR+Kalman.
+## Results
+{{< zooming src="/github-portfolio/images/esp_dsp_blog/STILL-no_filter_vs_kalman.webp" alt="Two images comparing my no-filter ECG and the FIR+Kalman ECG while staying still.
+FIR+Kalman is dramatically smoother" caption="These are taken from the ECG while staying still - left is no filters and right is FIR+Kalman">}}

+{{< zooming src="/github-portfolio/images/esp_dsp_blog/MOVING-no_filter_vs_kalman.webp" alt="Two images comparing my no-filter ECG and my FIR+Kalman ECG while moving.
+FIR+Kalman is smoother " caption="These are taken from the ECG while moving - left is no filters and right is FIR+Kalman">}}

 Its wonderful.
 There's hardly any delay, and the FIR+Kalman combo really smoothed things out.